 The Public Bodies (Joint Working) Act 2014 Section 29(3)(a) requires that each Integration Authority establishes at least 2 localities within its area.

 Recognising that no one community is the same, the partnership of NHS Fife and Fife Council Social Care sought the views of people living and working in Fife on the proposal to plan services across seven localities.
-The conclusion of the consultation was to establish 7 locality areas which mirror the existing GP Clusters, Area Committees and Local Community Planning areas within Fife:
+The conclusion of the consultation was to establish 7 Health and Social Care Locality Planning areas which mirror the existing GP Clusters, Area Committees and Local Community Planning areas within Fife:

-- North East Fife (takes in Auchtermuchty, Cupar, Taybridgehead, St Andrews, Crail and Anstruther)
+- North East Fife (takes in the Howe, Cupar, Taybridgehead, St Andrews and East Neuk)

 - Glenrothes (takes in Thornton, Kinglassie and Leslie)